 This book is about how the money system will have to change—and is already changing—to embody this transition.
 A broadly integrated synthesis of theory, policy, and practice, Sacred Economics explores avant-garde concepts of the New Economics, including negative-interest currencies, local currencies, resource-based economics, gift economies, and the restoration of the commons.
 Author Charles Eisenstein also considers the personal dimensions of this transition, speaking to those concerned with “right livelihood” and how to live according to their ideals in a world seemingly ruled by money.
 Tapping into a rich lineage of conventional and unconventional economic thought, Sacred Economics presents a vision that is original yet commonsense, radical yet gentle, and increasingly relevant as the crises of our civilization deepen.

 For more information about the book, or to read it online, go to the Sacred Economics website.
 There you will find the full text in English and in a growing number of other languages.
-You can buy a printed German translation as well as one in Turkish.
+You can buy a printed German translation, a Spanish Translation, as well as one in Turkish.
 There are more translations being prepared.

 - Length: 498 pages